jrothwell/VersionedCodable/README.md

 - [ ] Extend `Encoder` and `Decoder` to be able to deal with things other than JSON
 - [ ] (?)
 Potentially allow different keypaths to the version field
 - [ ] (?)
 Potentially allow semantically versioned types.
-(This could be dangerous, though, as semantic versions have a very specific meaning—it's hard to see how you'd validate that v2.1 only adds to v2 and doesn't deprecate anything without some kind of static analysis, which is beyond the scope of `VersionedCodable`.)
+(This could be dangerous, though, as semantic versions have a very specific meaning—it's hard to see how you'd validate that v2.1 only adds to v2 and doesn't deprecate anything without some kind of static analysis, which is beyond the scope of `VersionedCodable`.
+It would also run the risk that backported releases to older versions would have no automatic migration path.)